nicholasdai/cse167/final_project/readme.md

-Run 'npm start' to run the code
+Run 'npm start' on the App.js to run the website, along with 'python server.py' to run the server

+You may need to run 'npm install' first to download the dependencies if they are not downloaded yet

 Oh yeah you might need to install a few things first actually...